 Explain the purpose and advantages

-- Preserving against burnout
+Preserving against burnout

-- Assuring impartial allocation of work
+Assuring impartial allocation of work

-- Determining who is thriving and who is struggling
+Determining who is thriving and who is struggling

-- Making overtime noticeable and organized
+Making overtime noticeable and organized

-- Showing how people work at their best
+Showing how people work at their best

-- Recognizing problems in workflow and practices
+Recognizing problems in workflow and practices

-- Showing careless practices and unproductive routines
+Showing careless practices and unproductive routines

-- Enabling transparency over project progress
+Enabling transparency over project progress

-- Facilitating more efficient timelines and schedules
+Facilitating more efficient timelines and schedules

 Ascertain what it doesn’t mean

-You have to identify how time tracking could potentially have a negative impact on the wellbeing of employees and make sure that they don’t happen.
-Employees need to be reassured and their trust must be gained.
+You have to identify how time tracking could potentially have a negative impact on the well being of employees and make sure that they don’t happen.
+Employees need to be reassured, and their trust must be gained.
 You have to be clear about what time tracking doesn’t mean.
 Employees can react with hostility towards time tracking if they feel their privacy and professional dignity will be jeopardized by it or when it isn’t clear how the data about them will be managed and analyzed.
 The best way to clarify this is to set boundaries and explain the processes.

 Have clear guidelines

 For time tracking to work meaningfully, you will require proper guidelines.
-Before you start tracking time, explain to all employees the proper way to track their time.
+Before you start tracking time, explain to all employees the appropriate way to track their time.
 Discuss time tracking with team leads or managers and explain how it will be carried out.
 Establishing some ground rules initially will reduce any future confusion regarding time tracking.
-The aim should be to create clear guidelines so time tracking can work for both employer and employee, and not become a reason for conflict.
+The aim should be to create clear guidelines so time tracking can work for both employer and employee and not become a reason for conflict.

 Through this, clarity can be achieved on matters such as:

-- Will time spent on particular tasks be looked upon or will the focus be on results only.
+- Will time spent on particular tasks be looked upon, or will the focus be on results only.

-- How and when reports will be made.
+- How and when will reports be made?

-How to Choose The Right Employee Time Tracking Software?
+- How to Choose The Right Employee Time Tracking Software?

 Train employees to use time tracking

 You must provide employees with proper training on how to use time tracking software.
 This will assure they’ll understand how to track their time correctly.
-This is no just about the initial setup.
+This is not just about the initial setup.
 Check in a few days after you have started.
 More doubts and questions may arise once your team starts using time tracking.
 You can even schedule a walkthrough of the software for your team at this phase.
 Making an FAQ and creating a specific policy for time tracking could also be important.
 The policy can be formulated by discussing the details with your employees.

 Follow up and Feedback

 Your employees are the most valuable asset of your business.
 Since they work with the finer details of your company every day, their feedback is vital for making healthy decisions and regulations.
 Keep an eye out to know how your employees are adjusting to time tracking.
 If they have any difficulties, concerns, or suggestions, make use of those to update your system.
 The more comfortable it is for them, the more reasonable it is that they will make good use of time tracking.
 Include your employees in the process while initially analyzing the time tracking data.
 This will be beneficial for both parties.
-Always encourage feedback about time tracking, and regularly ask employees about their feedback in meetings.
-When employees feel you consider their wellbeing and interests, they will be much more supportive of the technology.
+Always encourage feedback about time tracking and regularly ask employees about their input in meetings.
+When employees feel that you consider their wellbeing and interests, they will be much more supportive of the technology.